-Player characters are called via a subconscious summons to Nautilus, the city of change, where they must master the challenges of creating, maintaining and protecting all the worlds of the multiverse...
+Its premise sees player characters from various worlds called via subconscious summons to Nautilus, the city of change, where they must master the challenges of creating, maintaining and protecting all the worlds of the multiverse...
 By sheer force of will.

 - Ascend to a Higher Plane of Existence: The whole point of coming to Nautilus is to eventually ascend to a Deva, which means becoming stronger than an angel or Ashura, and being only beneath Aeons themselves.

 - Blue and Orange Morality: Nautilus, and all Aeons, really.
 They're so far beyond normal mortal understanding that their "actions" can seem...
 Inexplicable, at best.